kingsloi/philips-brothers-docs/inventory/categories.md

 2. Cost
 3. Voltage

 When a user creates an inventory item in that category, those 3 details are automatically applied to the inventory item.
-The user will need to fill in the values for those details, or delete them if not necessary.
+The user will need to fill in the values for those details (or delete them if not necessary for that specific inventory item).

 <figure>
     <img src="/assets/default-details.jpg"/>